Salida, Colorado

-Salida (/səˈlaɪdə/ sə-LY-də; Spanish language: /es/, "exit") is the statutory city that is the county seat of and the most populous municipality in Chaffee County, Colorado, United States.
+Salida (/səˈlaɪdə/ sə-LY-də; /es/, 'exit') is the statutory city that is the county seat of and the most populous municipality in Chaffee County, Colorado, United States.
 The population was 5,666 at the 2020 census.

 History

 The Arkansas, Colorado, post office opened on June 16, 1880, but was renamed Salida on March 28, 1881.
 Salida, meaning "exit" in Spanish, was named on account of its location near the point where the Arkansas River flows out of the valley and into Bighorn Sheep Canyon, upstream from the Royal Gorge.
 The Town of Salida was incorporated on March 23, 1891.

 The Denver & Rio Grande Railroad built their 3-foot narrow-gauge railroad up from Texas Creek and built a station at Salida, known at the time as "South Arkansas" in 1880. bypassing the nearby community of Cleora.
 Rather than risk their settlement withering away from lack of rail service, it is said that the population of Cleora moved to Salida en masse.
 That same year, the railroad continued from "South Arkansas," following up the Arkansas river, connecting with the rich silver mines of Leadville.
 Later that year, the Rio Grande connected South Arkansas to Poncha Junction.
 This small start would connect via Marshall Pass with the western slope and Salt Lake City, Utah, turning the newly re-christened Salida into an important junction in the early history of Colorado.
 In 1890, the railroad laid an additional third rail through Salida, but only on the line towards Tennessee Pass.
 As a result, Salida became known as a tourist and railroad enthusiast mecca into the mid-20th century.